JetBrains/guide/site/django/tutorials/django-aws/setup-ubuntu/index.md

 ![postgres_inbound_rule_1](steps/step3.png)

 As you can see the below image, the security group has two rules attached: One accepting connections from the EC2 Instance, and second from an IP Address which is actually my public IP address.
 As you know, the db instance is running in a private subnet.
-Thus you can’t connect directly from the public internet.
+Thus, you can’t connect directly from the public internet.
 If you want, you can remove the IP address because it’s not going to work.

 ![postgres_inbound_rule_2](steps/step4.png)